miki3581/F1/README.md

 ## <a name="english"></a>🇬🇧 English

 ### Overview
 This is a Machine Learning project designed to predict Formula 1 race results.
-By leveraging historical race data and real-time weekend data via the `fastf1` API, the system applies advanced feature engineering and XGBoost models to forecast driver performances, Top 5 finishes, and exact race rankings.
+By leveraging historical race data and real-time weekend data via the `fastf1` API, the system applies advanced feature engineering and XGBoost models to forecast Top 5 finishes.

 ### Key Features
 - **Data Integration:** Automatic data fetching for historical races, qualifying sessions, and sprints using `fastf1`.
 - **Feature Engineering:** Calculates team and driver rolling forms, track affinities, and integrates sprint race points to capture current momentum.
 Handles "Did Not Finish" (DNF) statuses by differentiating mechanical failures from crashes.
-- **Three Modeling Approaches:**
+- **Modeling Approach:**
 - **Classification (`main.py`):** Predicts the probability of a driver finishing in the Top 5 using `XGBClassifier`.
-  - **Regression (`main_regression.py`):** Predicts the exact finishing position using `XGBRegressor`.
-  - **Ranking (`main_ranker.py`):** Groups drivers by race and ranks them using `XGBRanker`.
 - **Live Predictions (`live_prediction.py`):** Automatically identifies the upcoming race weekend, downloads live qualifying (and sprint) data as soon as they finish, and predicts the Sunday Race outcome in real-time.

 ### Project Structure